elenderg/PAL-1000/instruções de compilação.md

 `Add a chain type to the types given the type's plural name and "" and the base type's plural name.`

-`Add a third field to the chain type's fields given "first " then the type's name and "_first_" and the type's name and yes.`
+`Add a third field to the chain type's fields given "first " then the type's name and "first" and the type's name and yes.`

-`Add a fourth field to the chain type's fields given "last " then the type's name and "_last_" and the type's name and yes.`
+`Add a fourth field to the chain type's fields given "last " then the type's name and "last" and the type's name and yes.`

 `Index the chain type.`